About Us

 UChicago Library Center for Digital Scholarship

-This website was designed with help from the Center for Digital Scholarship.
+This website was designed with help from the Center for Digital Scholarship with special thanks to Digital Scholarship Librarian, Taylor Faires.
 The Center for Digital Scholarship is a resource hub for digital methods in research and learning.
-We provide consultations and services on digital projects, data, and research dissemination.
+They provide consultations and services on digital projects, data, and research dissemination.